The Advisory Board supports EWoB’s purpose and values via its members and their respective network.EWoB Advisory Board members are:

 Prior to this, she spent over 15 years in the insurance sector, primarily at Chubb Insurance Company of Europe SA (CICE), a subsidiary of the Chubb Corporation.
 She became Country Manager for Belgium & Luxembourg and Senior Vice-President of CICE in 1994.
 She was also a member of the board of directors of CICE.
 In 2002, Cécile Coune became Managing Director of insurance brokerage Atelia Corporate SA.
 She later became Managing Director of AXA Art Benelux.

 Cécile Coune is a member of the International Association of Women in Aviation, the Belgian Insurers Association, the Belgian Association of Insurance Lawyers and the Belgian Association of Risk Managers.
-She was elected ‘Woman in Business’ of the year 1997.
+In July 2017, she was made Commander in the Crown Order (Commandeur de l’Ordre de la Couronne) by King Philippe of Belgium for her career and services to the business world.

 Lady Barbara Judge is Chairwoman of the Advisory Board of European Women on Boards since March 2017.